reuk/wayverb/docs_source/context.md

 Wave-based methods may be derived from the *Finite Element Method* (FEM), *Boundary Element Method* (BEM) or *Finite-Difference Time-Domain* (FDTD) method.
-The FEM and BEM may be known together as *element methods*.
+The FEM and BEM are known together as *Element Methods*.

 The FEM is an iterative numerical method for finding natural resonances of a bounded enclosure.
 It models the air pressure inside the enclosure using a